ninjaguppy/ModernTiresias/content/posts/wmas-one-aphantasia.md

 One summer in high school I found myself in a movie theater watching an animated movie that was entirely in Spanish.
 One of my friends has cracked her phone screen so a group of us spent the afternoon at the mall while it was getting repaired.
-We window shopped for a while but when we still had two hours to kill by the time we exhausted the offerings.
+We window shopped for a while but we still had two hours to kill by the time we exhausted the offerings.
 When we wandered over to the attached movie theater we say they were playing _Un Gallo con Mucho Huevos_ in ten minutes and immediately bought tickets.
 Thankfully there were English subtitle but, as